Connect with others who understand.

 • Right heart catheterization is a procedure that allows your doctor to directly measure blood pressure in your lungs’ blood vessels.

-These tests can also help a doctor diagnose any underlying conditions that are causing the swelling.
+These tests can also help a doctor diagnose any underlying conditions that may be causing the swelling.

-There are several different types of PAH, which is itself a type of pulmonary hypertension:
+There are several types of PAH, which is itself a type of pulmonary hypertension:

 • Idiopathic PAH — PAH of unknown cause